John Kostecki: Olympics

 At the 1988 Summer Olympics in Busan, South Korea, he finished in 2nd place in the Soling class along with his partners William Baylis and Robert Billingham.

 Volvo Ocean Race

 He also sailed the Whitbread Round the World Race in 1997/1998.

-In the 2001–02 Volvo Ocean Race he led Illbruck Challenge that was based in Leverkusen to an overwhelming victory in the arguably toughest sailing race around the world.
-Of notable interest was the fact that Illbruck set the world 24 hours speed record for monohulls.
+In the 2001–02 Volvo Ocean Race he led Illbruck Challenge that was based in Leverkusen to victory in one of the toughest sailing races.
+Of notable interest was that Illbruck set the world 24 hours speed record for monohulls.
 The record of 484 nautical miles was completed at 20:02 on April 30 during Leg 7 of the Volvo Ocean Race and was confirmed by the World Sailing Speed Record Council.
-This sparked an unprecedented sailing boom in Germany that led to thousands of sailing fans and Illbruck supporters awaiting Kostecki and his crew finishing their last leg from Gothenburg to Kiel.
+This sparked a sailing boom in Germany that led to thousands of sailing fans and Illbruck supporters awaiting Kostecki and his crew finishing their last leg from Gothenburg to Kiel.